AI Generate

 • finishReason - Why generation stopped ("stop", "length", etc.)

-• steps - Detailed generation steps including full request/response data
+• steps - Detailed generation steps (including request/response metadata when available)

 • providerErrors - Array of errors from failed provider attempts